Iran protests leave 'over 100 dead,' Amnesty says | DW | 19.11.2019

 The protests began Friday after the government announced a hike in the price of subsidized gasoline, with drivers stopping vehicles on major roads in Tehran to block traffic.

-They soon turned violent as rioters vandalized banks, government buildings, shops and symbols of the Islamic Republic.
+They soon turned violent as rioters vandalized banks, government buildings, shops and symbols of the Islamic Republic in nearly 100 cities.
 State media reported at least three members of the Revolutionary Guards and two police officers have been killed by assailants.

+Iran’s Supreme Leader, Ayatollah Ali Khamenei, has described the protesters as "hooligans" backed by foreign forces.

 While the protests were triggered by a price hike in subsidized gasoline, they reflect larger discontentment with the government and a dire economy after the United States re-imposed sanctions last year following its withdrawal from the 2015 international nuclear deal